 Our policy is to obtain an independent third-party valuation for each major project in the United States to identify triggering events for impairment.
-Our management may use a market comparison method to value other relatively small projects, such as the project in Perth, Australia.
+Our management may use a market comparison method to value other relatively small projects.
 In addition to the annual assessment of potential triggering events in accordance with ASC 360 - Property Plant and Equipment ("ASC 360"), we apply a fair value-based impairment test to the net book value assets on an annual basis and on an interim basis if certain events or circumstances indicate that an impairment loss may have occurred.